KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/development-inner-loop.md

 * The *unit test project*.
 * An *integration test project*.

 You may need additional projects to organize code sharing between projects.

-Dependencies of the generator are deployed as NuGet packages.
-Projects shared to support the example project that are *not* generator dependencies can be either project or NuGet package references.
-Projects to support testing can also be either project or NuGet package references.
-The dependencies of the base set of projects are:
+The dependencies of these projects are:

 | Project               | Dependencies         |
 |-----------------------|----------------------|